Can we bring our ATVs or 4-Wheelers? Yes, but we have some strict resort ATV policies. Please review before making your reservation.

 Do you count babies as people in the cabin rate fees?
 Babies & children of all ages count within the "number of people" base rate.
 If they're human, they count!
 All of us generate usage of resources: i.e. diaper disposal costs, cooking/heating usage for formula or food, extra electricity by being inside cabin more for napping and protection from elements, crib and highchair usage provided by us at no extra cost, etc. etc. etc. Try to choose a cabin with the "# of people rate" that best fits the number of your family or group.

 Are you open all year round?
-No. Our season is mid-May through the end of September of every year.
-(Exception: Cabins #9, #10 and #19 are now rented through end of November.)
+No. Our season is mid-May through early October of every year.
+(Exception: Cabins #9, #10 and #19 are now rented through December 1.)

 What time is check-in?
 On eleven Saturdays from mid-June to Labor Day, check-in is AFTER 4:30 p.m. (gate is closed until then, so plan your travel time accordingly).
 Check-out the following Saturday is BEFORE 8:30 a.m.
 On any other day and during off-season, check-in is any time after 12 noon, and check-out is any time before 12 noon.

 How far is the lake from each cabin?
 All cabins have a view of the lake.
 There is a photo on each cabin description page of the lake from its own deck.
 Check out our Virtual Tour of resort for visual aid.

-The back row of cabins (#6, #7, #13, #8, #9, #10) are slightly elevated from the front row (about 30 feet above lake level in elevation which, incidently, does makes for a better view of the lake than it would if all cabins were at the same level) and are no more than a half block from the water.
+The back row of cabins (#6, #7, #13, #8, #9, #10) are slightly elevated from the front row (about 30 feet above lake level which, incidently, does makes for a better view of the lake than it would if all cabins were at the same level) and are no more than a half block from the water.
 It is a gradual sloping walk from any back cabin to the beach, lodge or play areas.
 (And although the front row and 2nd tier have better views of the lake, the back row of cabins are priced accordingly and are generally a better value in terms of rental rate.)
 Also, they all have private campfire rings which the other rows do not.
 (Photo at left taken off #10's deck, view between #18 and #11 to lake w/ zoom)

 The 2nd tier of cabins (#16, #17, #11, #18. #12) are approx. 15 feet higher in elevation than the lake with very gradual easy slopes to get to them (these cabins all have fantastic views - better than the front row as one can see further when slightly elevated - see photo at right of view off Cabin #17).

 The front row of lake level cabins (#1, #2, #3, #4, #5, #14) are approx. 150 feet from the water.
 Between the front row of cabins and the lake are grassy park-like areas and communal play grounds (i.e. volleyball sand court, basketball court, horseshoe pit, swings, mini-gazebo, mine-carousel, log swings, shuffleboard court, etc.) We appreciate that this layout allows ALL GUESTS to be close to the lake and to have unrestricted views (as opposed to a resort with side-by-side cabins hugging the shoreline blocking the view and dock access from others.)